e-manlangit/Coles-Supermarket/README.md

 - Stores in Victoria, New South Wales and Queensland have generated the most foot traffic in the country and have generated over 20% of gross sales YTD.
 This could be attributed to the numbers of stores in the region.

-- Victoria, New South Wales, and Queensland has over 100 stores in the regions.
+- Victoria, New South Wales, and Queensland have over 100 stores in their region.
 All other regions have less than 100 stores, which could be a factor of the low sales.

 ![Alt text](https://github.com/e-manlangit/coles_supermarket_datastructure/blob/main/Coles%20Region%20Performance.jpg?raw=true)